 Sophie Woodhead has a background in languages, more specifically Spanish and French.
 She joined the Action Against Hunger’s Evaluation, Learning & Accountability (ELA) Unit in 2011.
 Since then, she has co-edited learning papers for the Global WASH Cluster and more recently joined the inter-agency Coverage Monitoring Network (CMN) project as Project Assistant.
 She is responsible for much of the planning and organisation of field activities.

-CMN PROJECT INTERN:
+ACTING CMN PROJECT ASSISTANT:

 REGIONAL COVERAGE ADVISER (ACTION AGAINST HUNGER):